jrknox1977/jrknox1977.github.io/_posts/2022-07-27-THM_VulnNet_Node_walkthrough.md

 WantedBy=multi-user.target
 ```

 We don't need a shell.
-In fact creating a `rootbash` will work better.
+In fact, creating a `rootbash` will work better.

 After modifing the files we need to navigate to `/tmp` and wait for the creation of our `rootbash`